Fusion/kittendns/README.md

 A: You are correct.
 However, I should not store both entries using the same key because they can both be capitalized differently.
 And, little known fact, capitalization in DNS can be a security feature.

+Q: What's that about capitalization?

+A: KittenDNS makes sure that the response to a query returns the host capitalized exactly as it was in the query.
+This is a protection scheme against DNS poisoning, known as the '0x20' trick.

 # Misc

 <div>Logo created by <a href="https://www.designevo.com/" title="Free Online Logo Maker">DesignEvo logo maker</a></div>